 To this end, we present a modification of the BI method which we use after performing the blow-up of the canonical equation.
-Blowing-up is a well-known technique in the area of holomorphic and real-analytic vector fields; we point the reader to the main reference,12 its application to plane vector fields,13 and to the quite accessible survey.14 A deeper but also detailed exposition can be found in Reference 15, where the authors review the main result of Reference 16.
-For a complete exposition of singularities of holomorphic differential equations (in which blowing-up plays a significant role), see Reference 17.
+Blowing-up is a well-known technique in the area of holomorphic and real-analytic vector fields; we point the reader to the main reference 12, its application to plane vector fields 13, and to the quite accessible survey 14.
+A deeper but also detailed exposition can be found in 15, where the authors review the main result of 16.
+For a complete exposition of singularities of holomorphic differential equations (in which blowing-up plays a significant role), see 17.

 It is important to note that we are interested in a type of problem which has not been addressed before: degenerate equilibrium points of what we shall call multiple hyperbolic saddle type, defined below.
-In Reference 7, and later in Reference 18, the case of backward integration for simple saddlepoint systems is analyzed in detail.
-They study the case of one state variable avoiding the difficulties posed by multiple state variables.19 We will introduce a modified backward integration (MBI) method for a particular case of degenerate singular points.
+In 7, and later in 18, the case of backward integration for simple saddlepoint systems is analyzed in detail.
+They study the case of one state variable avoiding the difficulties posed by multiple state variables 19.
+We will introduce a Modified Backward Integration (MBI) method for a particular case of degenerate singular points.
 The method is easy to implement and permits solving complex problems.

-Starting with an example of fight against an invasive species (see, e.g., References 20-22 for some background), we state an optimal control problem (with parameters in which possible uncertainties and disturbances are included) whose canonical system has, generically in the parameters, a hyperbolic saddle as equilibrium point.
+Starting with an example of fight against an invasive species (see, for example ^{20,21,22} for some background), we state an optimal control problem (with parameters in which possible uncertainties and disturbances are included) whose canonical system has, generically in the parameters, a hyperbolic saddle as equilibrium point.
 However, this hyperbolic saddle, for some special family of parameters becomes a degenerate singularity, which upon further inspection is of the type we can solve.
-Using our technique, we explicitly compute a solution and compare the values we obtain to those found using a different method (which has been proved useful for the nondegenerate case),23-25 which is unable to approach the equilibrium point efficiently.
+Using our technique, we explicitly compute a solution and compare the values we obtain to those found using a different method (which has been proved useful for the non-degenerate case) ^{23,24,25}, which is unable to approach the equilibrium point efficiently.

-The article is organized as follows.
+The paper is organized as follows.
 In Section 2 we introduce the parametric OCP and briefly describe its main properties in relation to our problem.
 In Section 3 we summarize (as already known results) the classic backward integration method and the blow-up technique.
 In Section 4 we formulate the basic ideas of the MBI method for multiple hyperbolic saddles and illustrate it with an example of singular degenerate vector field.
 In Section 5, we compute the solution approaching the degenerate equilibrium using our technique, and compare it to what other methods can do.
 In Section 6 we analyze the challenges arising when dealing with discounted functionals.
-Finally, Section 7 summarizes the main contributions of the article and gives some pointers for further research.
+Finally, Section 7 summarizes the main contributions of the paper and gives some pointers for further research.